 - 3. Continuous Random Number Generator (RNG) test - a.
 Non Approved HW RNG. - b.
 Approved RNG ANSI X9.31 Appendix 2.4 - 4.
 Firmware load test RSA signature verification of externally loaded code. - 5.
-The operator shall be capable of commanding the module to perform the power-up self-test at any time by power cycling the module. - 6.
-Prior to each use, the internal RNG shall be tested using the conditional test specified in

-FIPS 140-2 §4.9.2.
+The operator shall be capable of commanding the module to perform the power-up selftest at any time by power cycling the module. - 6.
+Prior to each use, the internal RNG shall be tested using the conditional test specified in FIPS 140-2 §4.9.2. - 7.
+Data output shall be inhibited during key generation, self-tests, zeroization, and error states.

-- 7. Data output shall be inhibited during key generation, self-tests, zeroization, and error states. - 8.
-Status information shall not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 9.
-The RSA Encrypt/Decrypt algorithm shall not be used in the FIPS mode of operation.
-Use of this algorithm will cause the module to transition into the non-FIPS mode of operation.
+- 8. Status information shall not contain CSPs or sensitive data that if misused could lead to a compromise of the module. - 9.
+The operator shall not invoke the RSA encrypt/decrypt algorithm.
+Any use of this algorithm will cause the module to become non-FIPS compliant.